 -Before the interview

-Do some background check on the company and the employee you’re about to interview.
+Do some background checks on the company and the employee you’re about to interview.
 Read about their customers, products and services, markets they cater to, their history and their founder(s) or executives.

 Depending on the findings of your research, create a questionnaire that is most relevant.
-Templates are tempting and may save you SOME time.
-But they are not 100% relevant.
-Use them sparingly, if at all.
+Templates are great and may save you time.
+But, beware.
+They are not 100% relevant.
+Use them sparingly.

 Email the interviewee for a date and time for the interview along with a list of proposed questions.
 Make sure to mention that they don’t need to answer those questions via email.